Kazimierz Bartel: After death

 Knowing the importance that Bartel gave to his work on perspective, his wife saved his manuscript after his death by pleading with the Nazi officials.
 Bartel's library of books was either shipped to Germany with some pieces of furniture, or burned with his personal papers.

-His second book was supposed to be published first in German by B. G. Teubner, who would provide Ksiaznica-Atlas the negatives for the Polish edition.
+Bartel's second book was supposed to be published first in German by B. G. Teubner, who would provide Ksiaznica-Atlas the negatives for the Polish edition.
 However, the war delayed the printing and ultimately led to the destruction of all materials.
 In the 1950s, this second book was reconstructed by Professor F. Otto of the University of Gdansk using the surviving manuscript and the printer's proofs which Teubner had sent for Bartel's approval.
-It dealt with analyzing pictures geometrically, the artistic reconstruction of geometry exhibited in pictures, and tracing art history using tenets of his theory of perspective.
+It dealt with analyzing pictures geometrically, the artistic reconstruction of geometric structures exhibited in pictures, and tracing art history using the tenets of his theory of perspective.
 A uniform series was released by Polskie Wydawnictwo Naukowe, the second book in 1958 and the first volume in 1960.